RiyaMehta16/Team-Believers_BFCET_Intel_OpenVINO_chatbot/README.md

    This token is necessary to access and download models from the Hugging Face Model Hub.

 ## Usage

-1. Prepare your dataset:
+1. Prepare the dataset:
-   - Ensure you have a CSV file named 'intents.csv' with columns 'tag' and 'responses__-'.
+- Make sure you have a CSV file with the name ‘intents (1).csv’ having two columns: ‘tag’ and ‘responses__-’.
 2. Train the model:
-   - Run the script to fine-tune the GPT-2 model on your dataset.
+- Execute the script to train GPT-2 on your data to get a new model.
 3. Optimize the model:
-   - The script includes steps to optimize the model using OpenVINO.
+- This plan also involves procedures on how OpenVINO can be used to fine-tune the model.
 4. Run the chatbot:
-   - Use the provided chatbot loop at the end of the script to interact with the model.
+- At the end of the script, incorporate the following chatbot loop to communicate with the model.

 ## Contributing

-Contributions to improve the chatbot or extend its capabilities are welcome.
+The chatbot could be improved or extended and contributions for these purposes are welcomed.
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature.
+2. Develop a new branch in your feature.
 3. Commit your changes.
 4. Push to the branch.
-5. Create a new Pull Request.
+5. Open a new Pull Request.

 ## License
 This project is open-source.
-Please ensure you have the necessary rights to use and distribute the dataset and models.
+Make sure you have the rights for using and distributing the data set and the models.

 ## Authors
 - Riya Mehta (2172100)